filecoin-project/specs/src/systems/filecoin_vm/sysactors/reward_actor.md

 title: RewardActor
 ---

+RewardActor is where unminted Filecoin tokens are kept.
+RewardActor contains a `RewardMap` which is a mapping from owner addresses to `Reward` structs.

+`Reward` struct is created to preserve the flexibility of introducing block reward vesting into the protocol. `MintReward` creates a new `Reward` struct and adds it to the `RewardMap`.

-RewardActor is where unminted and unvested Filecoin tokens are kept.
-At genesis, RewardActor is initiailized with investor accounts, tokens, and vesting schedule in a `RewardMap` which is a mapping from owner addressws to `Reward` structs.
-A `Reward` struct contains a `StartEpoch` that keeps track of when this `Reward` is created, `Value` that represents the total number of tokens rewarded, and `ReleaseRate` which is the linear rate of release in the unit of FIL per Epoch. `WithdrawAmount` records how many tokens have been withdrawn from a `Reward` struct so far.
+A `Reward` struct contains a `StartEpoch` that keeps track of when this `Reward` is created, `Value` that represents the total number of tokens rewarded, and `EndEpoch` which is when the reward will be fully vested. `VestingFunction` is currently an enum to represent the flexibility of different vesting functions. `AmountWithdrawn` records how many tokens have been withdrawn from a `Reward` struct so far.
 Owner addresses can call `WithdrawReward` which will withdraw all vested tokens that the investor address has from the RewardMap so far.
-When `WithdrawAmount` equals `Value` in a `Reward` struct, the `Reward` struct will be removed from the `RewardMap`.
+When `AmountWithdrawn` equals `Value` in a `Reward` struct, the `Reward` struct will be removed from the `RewardMap`.

-`RewardMap` is also used in block reward minting to preserve the flexibility of introducing block reward vesting to the protocol. `MintReward` creates a new `Reward` struct and adds it to the `RewardMap`.

 {{< readfile file="/docs/actors/builtin/reward/reward_actor.id" code="true" lang="go" >}}
 {{< readfile file="/docs/actors/builtin/reward/reward_actor.go" code="true" lang="go" >}}